goshiphq/goship-cms/content/blog/how-to-ship-freight-in-53’-dry-van-trailer.md

 Dry van shipping with 53’ trailers is the most common way to transfer non-perishable cargo goods on the road.
 Because of its large size (53' x 8' 6” x 8' 6”) it can accommodate large quantities of goods at a time as well as oversized cargo.

 To ship freight in a 53’ dry van trailer, you need to figure out whether FTL or LTL shipping will suit your needs better, depending on the type of cargo, its dimensions, quantity, and how fast you want it shipped.
-With an online freight marketplace, it’s easier to get freight quotess, book a carrier, and ship your package.
+With an online freight marketplace, it’s easier to get freight quotes, book a carrier, and ship your package.

 In this article, we’ll give you an overview of everything you need to know to ship freight in 53’ dry van trailers.